xavierleroy/cryptokit/README.md

 SHA-3 is based on the "readable" implementation of Keccak written by Markku-Juhani O. Saarinen <mjos@iki.fi>.

 BLAKE2b and BLAKE2s are implemented from scratch based on RFC 7693.
 The test vectors are taken from https://github.com/BLAKE2/BLAKE2/tree/master/testvectors; others were obtained with the b2sum program.

+BLAKE3 uses the portable C implementation from https://github.com/BLAKE3-team/BLAKE3 .
+The authors released the code into the public domain with CC0 1.0.
+The test vectors come from the same source.

 RIPEMD-160 is based on the reference implementation by A.Bosselaers.
 It passes the test vectors listed at http://www.esat.kuleuven.ac.be/~bosselae/ripemd160.html